profgirolami/profgirolami.github.io/_pages/research.md

 ---
 # The projects
 {% include feature_row id="intro" type="center" %}
 Artifical Intelligence for Science and Government (ASG) is a large, multi-disciplinary project that is being led by The Alan Turing Institute, sponsored by UKRI.
-I am the lead prinicpal investigator for the digital twins in engineering stream.
+I am the lead principal investigator for the digital twins in engineering stream.
 Specific sub-projects under this theme are enumerated below.

 {% include feature_row %}